mt190502/k8s/README.md

 - cert-manager - For managing certificates
 - CodiMD - For note taking (simple)
 - Commafeed - For RSS feeds
+- DNSUtils - For troubleshooting DNS
 - Filestash - For file sharing
+- Gatus - For health checks
 - Jellyfin - For media streaming
-- Gatus - For health checks
 - Kubernetes Prometheus Stack - For monitoring and alerting
 - Kubernetes Reflector - For syncing secrets across namespaces
 - Longhorn - For storage provisioning